13 Easy Steps to Planning a Wedding

 Be in the moment and enjoy this special time together.
 Start storyboarding your ideal Sydney wedding day.
 Discuss it together.
 What do you picture?
 Casual or Black Tie?
 Rustic or Fairy tale?
 Local or Destination?
 Wedding NSW has real weddings you can browse for inspo.

 Announce your engagement and discuss your wedding plans with your family and friends.
-Find out if any VIPs (parents, potential bridal party members) have commitments that would rule out certain dates for people you really want attending your wedding.
+Find out if any VIPs (parents, potential bridal party members) have commitments that would rule out certain dates for people you really want attending your wedding in Sydney.

-Your wedding style will narrow your venue choice.
-Venues often book many months, or years in advance.
+Your Sydney wedding style will narrow your venue choice.
+Sydney wedding venues often book many months, or years in advance.
 Once you have your wedding style, then it becomes easier to pick your venue.
 The most popular styles are:

 Fairytale = city ballroom

 DIY = community hall, sporting venue, private home

 Destination = somewhere with great views and accommodation.

 Check out the Wedding NSW venues or catering companies and make some enquiries as to availability and pricing.

 Once you’ve received info on potential wedding venues in Sydney, you can think about your budget.
 Talk to your parents and see if they plan on contributing towards your wedding.
 Think about how much you can save and afford to spend on your wedding.
 You might like to open a separate account for wedding savings and spending.
 Once you have a rough budget you can consider how many people you can afford to have at each venue.
 Of course, it’s also an option to ask people to donate cash in lieu of a gift to help off-set the cost.
 Wedding NSW has a budget planner you can download to help you out.

 5. Start booking!